Address: 28 Albert Drive

 Website: https://www.conwyguidedtours.com/

-Hi, I am James, an Official White Badge Guide for the Walled Town of Conwy and a Gold Award Tourism Ambassador for Conwy.
-I absolutely love the town that is my home and revel in sharing its many delights with visitors and locals alike.
+I am an Official White Badge Guide for Conwy and Llandudno and a Gold Award Tourism Ambassador for Conwy.
+I absolutely love North Wales and revel in sharing its many delights with visitors and locals alike.

-I set up Conwy Guided Tours to offer personable and high quality tours of this UNESCO World Heritage Site.
-It is always a privilege getting to meet such a wonderfully diverse range of people from all over the world and tailoring tours to suit their needs, interests and priorities.
-The most popular Tours currently include Conwy Castle, Conwy Town and The Conwy Ghost Tour but I deliver any combinations of these alongside completely bespoke experiences to provide the perfect experience for visitors.
+I set up Conwy Guided Tours to offer personable high quality tours which offer a relaxed and easy-going experience built on a solid foundation of engaging knowledge and colourful stories.
+I regard it as a privilege getting to meet people from all over the world and tailoring tours to suit their passions, interests and priorities.
+The most popular Tours currently include Conwy Castle, Conwy Town, Llandudno and The Conwy Ghost Tour but I deliver any combinations of these alongside completely bespoke experiences to provide the perfect experience for visitors.

-With a degree in history and having taught the subject for many years I have always been fascinated by the many layers of history that are packed into the unique town of Conwy.
-But Conwy is not all about the past and there is so much more to share in a town that boasts an enviable reputation for food and drink, an excellent art gallery, a bustling quayside, engineering marvels and a range of locally sourced goods available from a wide range of independent shops, galleries and delicatessens.
+With a degree in history and having taught the subject for 30 years I have always been fascinated by the many layers of the past that are packed into the towns of Conwy and Llandudno, each of which is unique in its own way.
+But these vibrant coastal resorts are not all about the past and there is so much more to share in towns with enviable reputations for food and drink, art, natural beauty, bustling quaysides and promenades, engineering marvels and locally sourced goods available from a wide range of independent shops, galleries and delicatessens.

 Castles